advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

 Notice the above uses a `BlockingPromise`.
 A `BlockingPromise` is very much like a Java Future.
 It is blocking.
 This is useful for unit testing and for legacy integration.

+The method `invokeAsBlockingPromise` has a version that takes a timeout duration so your tests do not hang forever if there is an error.
+The `invokeAsBlockingPromise` greatly simplifies testing of async software which can be a bit difficult.

 To run the test, the docker containers have to be running.